 A portion of Program Loans will be made to households in Targeted Areas.
-A Targeted Area is defined as (i) a census tract in which 70% of families have incomes less than 80% of the statewide median family income or (ii) an area of chronic economic distress.
+THDA defines a Targeted Area as (i) a census tract in which 70% of families have incomes less than 80% of the statewide median family income or (ii) an area of chronic economic distress.
 The designation of an area of chronic economic distress may change over time and is based on several factors including housing demand, demand for financing, area income levels, and/or unemployment rates.
 An entire county or a smaller area within a county may be designated as a Targeted Area.